mbrucher/AudioTK/README.md

 ## Changelog
 ### 2.0.0
+* Added a RemezBasedCoefficients with Python wrappers to be used with FIRFilter to generate a FIR filter from a template
 * Added a RLSFilter with Python wrappers
 * Support for IPP as a FFT backend
 * Refactored the API for global unsigned consistency